EreliaStudio/Lumina/doc/10-compiled-artifact.md

 See `docs/lumina/compiled-artifact-example.json` for a full sample artifact that exercises every field of the schema.

 ## Constants (UBO / SSBO)
-`constants` is a list of ConstantBlock definitions.
+`constants` is a list of `DataBlock` declarations that were left at the default `constant` scope (explicit `as constant` works too).
 Bindings are not stored in the artifact anymore; only the total block `size` and the memory layout are emitted.
 The compiler evaluates the block body to decide the `type`:
 - `UBO` when every field has a fixed size.
 - `SSBO` when the block contains exactly one unsized array (`[]`).
 Declaring more than one unsized array is illegal and aborts compilation.